wp-plugins/mycred/readme.txt

 = 1.2 =
 * Moved the has_entry() method from myCRED_Hook to myCRED Settings to allow use by other features then just hooks.
+* Adjusted Hooks for clicking on links to enforce limits once per user and not once per use.

 = 1.1.2 =
 * Fixed Bug #35 - Rankings is not displaying in BuddyPress profile header.